Director: Nicolas Winding Refn

 Drive has acted as a launch pad for all involved, Nicolas Winding Refn went on to continue to produce modest budget but stunning films with his two follow-ups Only God Forgives, again with Gosling in the lead role and The Neon Demon, which caused walkouts at Cannes but went on to receive rave reviews.

 Gosling himself has become a global megastar and cultural icon, which is fairly impressive to say his most famous performance prior to this was The Notebook.
 He has also transitioned over into the director’s chair and his first film Lost River debuted at the Cannes Film Festival.
 Carey Mulligan, hot off of twee British coming-of-age tale An Education in 2011, also felt the springboard effect after appearing in Drive and has gone onto huge roles in The Great Gatsby, Inside Llewyn Davis, Suffragette and Promising Young Woman.
-Oscar Isaac has similarly gone onto great heights appearing in Ex Machina, Star Wars and the forthcoming Dune.
+Oscar Isaac has similarly gone onto great heights appearing in Ex Machina, Star Wars and Dune.

 All of this has built up a strong cult following around the film.
 It’s an insanely impressive visual masterpiece, a narrative delight and has such an aura of mystique around it, it has become one of the most impressive independent films of the last decade.
 To “do a Drive” and become so well reviewed and beloved is what a lot of similar budgeted films aim for upon release, in that aspect however it is truly unique.
 Close runners Nightcrawler by Dan Gilroy and The Guest from Adam Wingard both have that appeal in terms of their visuals and score and they both deal with similar levels of darkness in their narratives.

 Drive still edges out the competition, and although the team involved all may have gone onto untold successes since, this film is still really the barometer that their careers inevitably fluctuate towards when retrospect is applied.
-I’m certain as well that in years to come, just as we look back a decade on, it will still be just as relevant and will not have lost any of the creative impact from its original release.
+I’m certain as well that in years to come, just as we now look back over a decade on, it will still be just as relevant and will not have lost any of the creative impact since its original release.
 It’s proving a tough one to beat, even still to this day.